VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 Go ahead and click it a few more times.
 You should see it iterate over each name, but not ever hit the `print("WARNING: FULL OF PUNS")`

 You should also notice on the right, that as you step though, there's a list of variables and what their current values are.
-With this you can actually see the name that will be printed next before it does so.
+With this, you can actually see the name that will be printed next before it does so.

 <img src="/eng/code/debug4.webp" style="zoom:50%;" />